Allant-Tools-Systems/Treasure-Boxes/Consumer Data Enrichment/README.md

 - source_table - Should contain the name of a pre-existing database table from which to select the consumer data.
 - key_column (required) - Should contain the column name for the field that is considered the unique key for a consumers name/address (used to delete prior data in the target table when the replace_table variable is set to false)

-Notes:  If the source_table doesn't exist, the workflow will create it and populate 1 sample consumer record.
+Notes:  If the table specified in the "source_table" variable doesn't exist and the "create_source_table" variable is set to true, the workflow will create the source table and populate a sample consumer record.
+        If the "replace_table" variable is set to true, the workflow will drop and recreate the target table and the enriched consumer data will be inserted as it is processed.
-If the replace_table variable is set to fakse, the workflow will remove (delete) the prior data in the target_table where key_column = 'key_value'.
+        If the "replace_table" variable is set to false, it will only create the target table if it doesn't already exist.
+Enriched consumer data will be upserted (based on the column specified in the "key_column" variable) into the target table specified.

 #### Field Name Variables: (all but "address2_fields_in_order" are required)